Camp Kupugani FAQs

 Combining structured programming and purposeful free time in a supportive and comfortable community, we intentionally create an environment that focuses on girls’ strengths.
 We provide young women with a place to question cultural standards and increase opportunities for them to gain leadership skills.
 We include intentional relationship-building activities, teach communication and conflict resolution skills, and provide strong adult leadership from counselors selected from hundreds of applicants.
 Our talented counselor-facilitators are always attuned to the ever-evolving dynamics of our campers.
 In our all-girls camp, we’re able to challenge the girls both physically and emotionally, yet enhance their safety.
 If you are an intentional parent, you will appreciate that we continue the socially progressive lessons you seek for your daughter to empower herself and thrive!
 To watch our webinar with 10 tips to empower girls, click here!

 For campers and families who prefer to have girls and boys at camp at the same time, we offer a separate time for a blended camp session.
 As noted above, there is much research to show the benefits of single sex environments on a child’s confidence, self esteem, social, and personal development.
 However, psychologist Marjan Madison contends that whilst these types of environment offer many benefits, they can put certain children at a disadvantage when learning to apply these skills to real life situations.
 Kupugani’s blended session offers the best of both worlds.
-We aim to provide the same safe and supportive environment that fosters growth and development, while giving campers an opportunity to utilize their newfound confidence in a safe place that more closely mirrors the experiences they may have in everyday life.
+We provide the same safe and supportive environment that fosters growth and development, while giving campers an opportunity to utilize their newfound confidence in a safe place that more closely mirrors the experiences they may have in everyday life.
 Top

 Our campers come from all over the country and the world!
 Campers have come from as far as Japan, China, Liberia, Russia, Ukraine, Jordan, Germany, Spain, Anguilla, and Mexico, with others joining them from the Virgin Islands, California, New Mexico, Texas, Florida, Louisiana, Tennessee, Georgia, Alabama, Kansas, Missouri and Wisconsin, in addition to kids from right here in Illinois.
 Our campers’ ethnic backgrounds are a nice mix too–including Caucasian, African-American, Bi-racial, Hispanic/Latina, Asian, South Asian, Middle Eastern, and Native American; our young people embrace identities from everywhere!
 At Camp Kupugani our campers have it all!